isunnydoshi/laravel-stripe-payment-gateway-integration/readme.md

-## Laravel Social Login With Socialite
+## Laravel Stripe Payment Gateway Integration

 ## About Laravel

 Laravel is one of the most known PHP frameworks in the market, used by millions of developers around the world.
 Moreover, installing Laravel is quite simple as well, and can be done within minutes.

-This repository comes with Stripe Payment Gateway Integration in **Laravel 5.5** application by storing user profile data in our MySQL database.
+This repository comes with **Stripe Payment Gateway Integration in Laravel 5.5** application by storing customer payment logs data in our MySQL database.

 ## You will need to make sure your server meets the following requirements: